webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Battery-of-the-Vanquished.md

 ---
 aliases:
-- "Battery of the Vanquished"
+  - Battery of the Vanquished
 tags:
   - Compendium/CSRD/en/Artifacts/Battery-of-the-Vanquished
   - Artifact
   - Artifact/Modern-Fantasy
+title: Battery of the Vanquished
+collection: Artifacts
+kind: Compendium
 ---
 ## Battery of the Vanquished
 #### Level
 >1d6 + 4